jeandenis-pierrelouis/free-disk-space-vm/README.md

 ## How to Use It

 1. Open an elevated PowerShell session on the endpoint, VM, or server.
-2. Run the cleanup script to stop relevant services, clear targeted temp and cache locations, remove update downloads, and perform servicing cleanup.
+2. Run the Disk Space Cleaner.ps1 script to stop relevant services, clear targeted temp and cache locations, remove update downloads, and perform servicing cleanup.
 3. Review the resulting free space and determine whether a reboot is required; which is recommended.
 4. If the machine is still critically low on space, use a tool such as WinDirStat for deeper analysis of application data, user files, or other uncommon storage consumers.